What to post on social media? Fill in the cartoon speech bubbles!

 We have collected tools and information in the Empathy Package for the support and development of empathic skills among schoolchildren and school communities.
 The site includes interactive material for teaching empathy, emotional intelligence and digital skills.

-Empathy Stars study module provides assignments and work for up to 20 hours.
+Empathy Stars study module, aimed at primary schools, provides assignments and work for up to 20 hours.
+There you can also find the Class Bot.
 You can set individual assignments in class or practice empathy skills in the long term throughout the school year.
 Let’s make your class into an Empathy star class!

-Use Minecraft Education Edition to build an Empathy world with your students and accept the challenge!
+Use Minecraft Education Edition to build an Empathy world with your students!
 Such a world may be a game or information package on how to behave online while taking others into account.
 Your imagination is the only limit!

 The Mightifier digital tool will help you to learn social skills and build a safe learning environment.
 It has been developed together with Finnish teachers and pupils, and is available for free as part of the Empathy Package!
 Mightifier was built by a multidisciplinary team of class teachers, psychologists and positive pedagogy experts.